The Best Saw For Wood Crafts (All 5 Types Explained)

 - Printer paper

-Step One – Create a Template
+Step #1 – Create a Template

 Go online and find an outdoor wooden reindeer template and print it off.
 Cut out the individual pieces using a utility knife or scissors.

-Step Two – Trace-Out the Parts
+Step #2 – Trace Out the Parts

-Step Three – Cut-Out the Parts
+Step #3 – Cut Out the Parts

 Put the plywood across two sawhorses and cut out the parts using a jigsaw.
-Clamp the pieces to the workbench and cut-out the notches.
+Clamp the pieces to the workbench and cut out the notches.

-Step Four – Sand the Parts
+Step #4 – Sand the Parts

 Sand the cut-out pieces to smooth any rough edges.

-Step Five – Paint the Parts
+Step #5 – Paint the Parts

 Using exterior spray paint, color the pieces and allow them to dry completely.

-Step Six – Assemble the Parts
+Step #6 – Assemble the Parts

 Put the reindeer together using a drill and exterior screws.
 Place it outside in the front or back yard.
+And there you have it!

 How Do You Cut Kerfs in Wood?

 Kerfs refer to the width of a cut made by a saw blade when it cuts through a piece of wood.
-It is the ability to make several cuts along with a piece of wood that is the width of the sawblade.
-Hand-held saws often work best for kerf cuts but you can also use a circular to do the job.
+It is the ability to make several cuts along with a piece of wood that is the width of the saw blade.
+Hand-held saws often work best for kerf cuts, but you can also use a circular to do the job.

 Can You Use a Router to Cut Shapes in Wood?

-While you can use a router to cut shapes in wood, it is not used in the same manner as a saw, take a jigsaw, for example.
-The router needs to be used in conjunction with a jig or pattern, except in the case of edgework where it will use a trim bit as a guide bearing.
+While you can use a router to cut shapes in wood, it is not used in the same manner as a saw; take a jigsaw, for example.
+The router needs to be used in conjunction with a jig or pattern, except in the case of edgework, where it will use a trim bit as a guide bearing.
 A jigsaw, however, is often used freehand.

 Conclusion

-Good luck, fellow hobbyists and happy woodworking!
+Good luck, fellow hobbyists, and happy woodworking!

 Amazon Affiliates Disclaimer.